palmergroupUH/Python-force-field-parameterization-workflow/README.md

-# A data-driven approach to systematically and reproduciably optimize force-field parameters
+# A data-driven approach to systematically and reproduciably optimize force field parameters

 <img src="workflow.png" width="800">

 ## Features:
 * Efficient adoption of parallism to perform sampling with a parallel simulator
-* Diverse choices of force-field functional forms supported by the chosen simulator
+* Diverse choices of force field functional forms supported by the chosen simulator
 * Flexible inclusions of distinct physical properties as reference data
 * Modular design to facilitate the exstensions with user-defined:
     - objective functional forms
-    - sampling methods/force-field potential functional forms
+    - sampling methods/force field potential functional forms
     - optimization algorithms

 ## Software required: